 Variations to Try:

-Cheddar and Chive: Fold shredded cheddar cheese and chopped fresh chives into the dough for a savory, cheesy biscuit.
+Cheddar and Chive: Mix shredded cheddar cheese and chopped fresh chives into the dough for a savory, cheesy biscuit.

-Garlic Butter: Before baking, brush the tops with melted garlic butter for added flavor.
+Handbrushed with garlic butter: Brush the tops with melted garlic butter before the baking for extra flavor.

 Herb Biscuits: Include dried herbs like rosemary, thyme or Italian seasoning for an herbal character.